-&lt;sup>4 See On-Line Trading, Better Investor Protection Information Needed, Report to Congressional Requesters, GAO, General Government Division, 00-43 (May 2000) (the "GAO Report").
-According to the GAO Report, between January 1998 and June 1999, 140 margin-related complaints concerning on-line trading firms were submitted to the SEC.
+4 See On-Line Trading, Better Investor Protection Information Needed, Report to Congressional Requesters, GAO, GGD-00-43 (May 2000) (the "GAO Report").
+According to the GAO Report, between January 1998 and June 1999, 140 marginrelated complaints concerning on-line trading firms were submitted to the SEC.

-&lt;sup>5 These firms represented less than 10 percent of the total estimated number of firms that offer on-line trading.
+5 These firms represented less than 10 percent of the total estimated number of firms that offer online trading.
 However, they accounted for about 90 percent of the on-line trading volume during early 1999.

-&lt;sup>6 Rule 10b-16 under the Securities Exchange Act of 1934 ("SEC Rule 10b-16") requires that broker/dealers that extend credit to customers to finance securities transactions furnish, in writing, specified information regarding the terms of the loan.
+6Rule 10b-16 under the Act ("SEC Rule 10b-16") requires broker-dealers that extend credit to customers to finance securities transactions to furnish, in writing, specified information regarding the terms of the loan.
 These disclosures must be made on both an initial and periodic basis.
-For instance, at the time a customer opens a margin account, a broker/dealer must provide the customer with a written statement disclosing, among other things, the annual rate of interest, the method of computing interest, and what other credit charges may be imposed.
+For example, at the time a customer opens a margin account, the broker-dealer must provide the customer with a written statement disclosing, among other things, the annual rate of interest, the method of computing interest, and what other credit charges may be imposed.